Additional Assistive Technology Resources

-OneNote is a free digital note-taking app for iOS and Windows devices with a web-based app available for creating typed/handwritten digital notes, recording audio and syncing it across devices, and importing PDFs, DOCs, PPTs, images, etc., for easy annotation.
+- OneNote: A free digital note-taking app for iOS and Windows devices with a web-based app available for creating typed/handwritten digital notes, recording audio and syncing it across devices, and importing PDFs, DOCs, PPTs, images, etc., for easy annotation.

-Nebo is a note-taking app available for Apple devices, PCs, and Android devices that have features like handwriting recognition, PDF annotation, and handwriting to text conversion.
+- Nebo: A note-taking app available for Apple devices, PCs, and Android devices that have features like handwriting recognition, PDF annotation, and handwriting to text conversion.

-Dragon Dictation (iOS App) – Speech recognition software that dictates words into text messages, emails, social media, or paste into other apps and programs using the clipboard feature. *Compatibility: iOS: iPad, iPhone, iPod Touch
+- Dragon Dictation (iOS App): Speech recognition software that dictates words into text messages, emails, social media, or paste into other apps and programs using the clipboard feature. *Compatibility: iOS: iPad, iPhone, iPod Touch

-Voice Typing in Google Chrome – Speech recognition within google chrome or google docs.
+- Voice Typing in Google Chrome: Speech recognition within google chrome or google docs.
 Go into your Tools menu in the Google Chrome Browser and select Voice Typing, click on the microphone that pops up and start talking.
 Your text will be entered into the typing field and you will be able to correct mistakes without moving your cursor.

-NVDA Screen Reader – NonVisual Desktop Access (NVDA) is a free, open-source screen reader built for Windows-based operating system computers.
+- NVDA Screen Reader: NonVisual Desktop Access (NVDA) is a free, open-source screen reader built for Windows-based operating system computers.
 Works with most applications such as web browsers, email, and Microsoft Office programs. *Compatibility: Windows